ilbak/ars/espresso-live.md

-Espresso Live - v.
+# ARS Espresso Live
+## v.
 16.08 - www.ars-rpg.com
+---

 The fast line.
 Only the three Attitudes for fast sessions and board games.

 The live role-playing game is a great theatrical improvisation in which all the players are actors engaged in interpreting their own character.
 There is no definite narration or setting: on an initial scene, prepared by a "Magister" (who organizes the event and certifies its safety), your character is free to interact as he believes with the other characters and with the story that you share.
 The aim of the game is to have fun and better interpret your character by living a real adventure together.